ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/IPCC_AR6_Chap3_Ocean_figures_notes_ledm_README.md

 The recipes are in the location:
 - ESMValTool_AR6/esmvaltool/recipes

-THe diagnostics are in the location:
+The diagnostics are in the location:
 - ESMValTool_AR6/esmvaltool/diagnostics/ocean

 The final plots directory will live in the output directory, generated at run time by ESMValTool.